levibostian/iOSBlanky/README.md

 #### RemoteConfig

 RemoteConfig has already been added to this project.
-The default values .plist file has been added as well.
-All you need to do is...

-When you want to create a new key/value remote config pair, you need to:
-1. Check out the `FirebaseRemoteConfigDefaults.plist` and `RemoteConfig.swift` files to add the new key/value pair.
-2. Add the key/value pair to the Firebase Dashboard for your project.
+It is also configured with [Teller](https://github.com/levibostian/teller-ios/) to periodically sync data in the background to keep it up-to-date.

 #### Messaging

-To send and recieve push notifications in your app, FCM requires that you register an APN key with Firebase from your Apple Developer Account.
+To send and receive push notifications in your app, FCM requires that you register an APN key with Firebase from your Apple Developer Account.
 This is a key that does not expire.
-* See [this section](https://firebase.google.com/docs/cloud-messaging/ios/certs#create_the_authentication_key) in the Firebase docs on how to create a new APN key.
+* See [this section](https://firebase.google.com/docs/cloud-messaging/ios/certs#create_the_authentication_key) in the Firebase docs on how to create a new APN key. *Note: Create a APN key, not a certificate.
+Keys can be used by multiple environments, debug/release config, and don't expire.*
 * Once you have that key created, you will need to see [this section](https://firebase.google.com/docs/cloud-messaging/ios/client#upload_your_apns_authentication_key) in the Firebase docs on how to upload this new APN key to Firebase.

 Once that is setup, I recommend reading through the `AppDelegate.swift` file as it contains listeners for many FCM tasks you may want to handle.